 David Mitchell’s support of the concept follows his influential keynote presentation during the Inspire 2017 conference for NI school leaders in November.
 David presented on the educational benefits of QuadBlogging with a focus on the real improvements in young people’s literacy and communication skills, encouraging schools to sign up to the project on the day of the conference.

-More than 100 primary schools from across the Northern Ireland have committed to participating in the project which will begin on the 19th of February and will run until the Easter break.
+More than 100 primary schools from across the Northern Ireland have committed to participating in the project which will begin on the 19 February and will run until the Easter break.

 Schools will participate in clusters of four, with primary six and seven pupils reporting on a topic of their choice via the Capita and C2k Newsdesk or Irish language version Seomra Nuachta.
 Topics can include anything from a class curriculum or a current affairs topic to a creative writing piece.